History of Harrison Barnes in Timeline

 In 2015, Harrison Barnes won his first NBA championship with the Golden State Warriors after they defeated the Cleveland Cavaliers in the NBA Finals.

-In 2015, Harrison Barnes won the NBA Finals.
-He also had his first sip of alcohol after winning.
+In 2015, Harrison Barnes won the NBA Finals and had his first sip of alcohol.

-In June 2016, Harrison Barnes was named in the United States national team for the 2016 Summer Olympics and helped Team USA win the gold medal in Rio.
+In June 2016, Harrison Barnes was named in the United States national team for the 2016 Summer Olympics.

-On July 9, 2016, Harrison Barnes signed a four-year contract with the Dallas Mavericks for $94 million.
+On July 9, 2016, Harrison Barnes signed a four-year, $94 million contract with the Dallas Mavericks.

-In 2016, Harrison Barnes and the Warriors lost the NBA Finals against the Cleveland Cavaliers after being up 3-1 in the series.
+In 2016, Harrison Barnes and the Golden State Warriors lost the NBA Finals against the Cleveland Cavaliers after leading the series 3-1, becoming the first team in NBA history to lose the championship series after being up 3–1.

 In 2016, Harrison Barnes won a gold medal as a member of the U.S. Olympic team.